mustafazeydani/VDGP/README.md

 # TaskMate
 TaskMate is a web application built with React.js, Node.js, and Express.js for managing individual projects.
 The application provides an intuitive interface for creating, updating, and deleting projects and tasks.
-Users can also filter and sort them by various criteria, add projects to favourites and mark tasks as done.
+Users can also filter and sort them by various criteria, schedule deadlines and mark tasks as done.

 ## Database Scheme
 ![scheme](./assets/diagrams/scheme.png)